LuxLang/lux/README.md

 If there are more than 1 possible valid instances (as is the case for Monoid of Int), you have to resort to _newtype hacks_ to be able to provide alternative implementations.

-By using a system like ML's, that problem is averted.
+By using a system like Standard ML's, that problem is averted.

 Additionally, by hosting the module system on top of records, which are regular values, you get the further benefit that structures can be parameterized at run-time just like any other value.

-You can also write functions that take and return structures (as _functors_ do in ML), and you can generate structures on the fly.
+You can also write functions that take and return structures (as _functors_ do in Standard ML), and you can generate structures on the fly.

-> Also, Lux now offers a mechanism for easy polymorphism, just like Haskell's type-classes, but built upon it's module system, thanks to the `library/lux/type/auto` module and its `##` macro.
+> Also, Lux now offers a mechanism for easy polymorphism, just like Haskell's type-classes, but built upon its module system, thanks to the `library/lux/type/auto` module and its `##` macro.

 > You can learn more about that by reading the book and the documentation.